Stephen Thomas (naval officer): Falklands war

-Thomas flew over fifty operational missions during the Falklands War, and was credited with three air-to-air victories and taking part in ten enemy aircraft losses.
-Despite being one of the least experienced Sea Harrier pilots at the time, with fewer than 200 flight hours on the type, he was the only British pilot to shoot down three fast jets during the conflict.
-For his actions, he was awarded the Distinguished Service Cross for gallantry.
+Summary

+Thomas flew over fifty operational missions during the Falklands War in the air defence role from HMS Invincible.
+He was involved in multiple air combat engagements against Argentine aircraft and is credited in published accounts with several air-to-air victories, as well as participation in a number of additional engagements during the conflict.

+Some accounts credit Thomas with three fast-jet victories during the conflict, although individual combat claims in the Falklands air war have been subject to differing interpretations in the literature.

+At the time of the conflict, he was among the less experienced Sea Harrier pilots in operational service, having relatively limited flying hours on the type.
+Despite this, he took part in several significant engagements described in historical accounts of the air campaign.

+For his actions during the campaign, he was awarded the Distinguished Service Cross for gallantry.

-- After the Falklands War
+After the Falklands War

 Thomas subsequently served at the Aeroplane and Armament Experimental Establishment (AAEE), Boscombe Down as a test pilot until 1988, working on Upgrade of FRS1 to the F/A 2, featuring the Blue Vixen pulse-doppler radar and the AIM-120 AMRAAM missile as well as the Air-to-Air Refueling (AAR) Probe.
 These trials and tests were critical in developing and refining new aircraft and weapon systems and improving the capabilities of existing ones.
 The AAEE at Boscombe Down played a vital role in ensuring the effectiveness and safety of British military aviation during this period.